LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 ![image](https://github.com/LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/assets/40952934/f42e4923-a3ca-4c14-9ae8-cf5c6f817a52)

-**6.** After that, just go inside the *CustomMaps* folder, right click and create a folder for all of your assets that has the name of your map *(not an obligation, but the name need to be unique to not interfer if the user as multiple custom maps installed)*
+**6.** After that, just go inside the *CustomMaps* folder.
+Rename the part after `CM_` to the name of your map.

+**7.** Right click and create a folder for all of your assets you are gonna use that has the name of your map *(not an obligation, but the name need to be unique to not interfer if the user as multiple custom maps installed)*

-**7.** Create your map!
+**8.** Create your map!
 If you need help to understand how Unreal Engine works to create maps, there's good tutorials on YouTube.

 ### B-3) Package your project
 **1.** Go to *Platforms > Windows* and click on *Package Project*.